brikis98/yevgeniy-brikman-homepage/_posts/2023-03-15-working-backwards.md

 Most people aren't particularly good at interviewing.
 Moreover, we're all subject to various biases, such as an urgency bias, where you might be tempted to compromise on a candidate in the interest of filling an important role sooner.
 Making the wrong hire is extremely costly to an organization: they slow down team members; they take up management time; they do inferior work; and eventually, you have to let them go.
 Therefore, you're almost always better off leaving a role unfilled for a longer time than taking a risk on a rush hire.

 One of the mechanisms Amazon uses to deal with hiring problems like this is to include a "Bar Raiser" in every interview loop.
 The job of the Bar Raiser is to ensure that every hire "raises the bar": that is, they are better in at least one important way than the other members of the team they'd be joining.
 This way, with each hire, the team gets stronger and stronger.
 The Bar Raiser has the ability to veto any hire, overriding everyone else's decision, including the hiring manager, if they feel a hire doesn't raise the bar.
-To minimize the Bar Raiser's bias, the Bar Raiser can never be the hiring manager, and is typically someone completely outside of the immediate team doing the hiring.
+To minimize the Bar Raiser's bias, the Bar Raiser can never be the hiring manager, and is typically someone completely outside the immediate team doing the hiring.
 Moreover, the Bar Raiser is never punished because a role went unfilled for a longer period of time.

 ## 3. Single-threaded teams